cloudfoundry-incubator/kubecf/dev/kubecf/docs/bosh-author.md

 # Workflow for BOSH Release Authors

-This document describes how SCF and Quarks can be used for BOSH release development.
+This document describes how KUBECF and Quarks can be used for BOSH release development.

 ## Preparing the Release Image

 BOSH release authors, who want to test their development code with the Quarks operator, need to build a Docker image from their release.
 This can be done with fissile.
-Upload the image to a cluster and test it, e.g. with SCF.
+Upload the image to a cluster and test it, e.g. with KUBECF.

 ### Building a Docker Image with Fissile